 Kittens spend most of their first year exploring and jumping everywhere!
 Learning to cut your kittens or cat’s claws every two weeks (regular human nail clippers work great) will help dramatically while they are learning where and where not to exercise their scratching urges.
-Since they are instinctive scratchers, make sure to purchase a couple of different kinds of scratching posts – maybe a tall one (32” or taller) and ones that lay flat on the floor.
+Since they are instinctive scratchers, make sure to purchase a couple of different kinds of scratching posts – maybe a tall one (32” or taller) and another that lays flat on the floor.
 Try different materials such as sisal, wood, carpet or cardboard.
 Putting a little catnip on and around the scratching post will help attract them to it.
 To learn more about nail cutting click here.

 You couldn’t imagine going 15 years without ever brushing your teeth but this is the case for most of our furry felines.
-70% of cats and 80% of dogs, by the time they are 3 years old, have some form of dental disease.
-Dental care is the health area most overlooked by cat owners as people aren’t aware of how easy, affordable, and important it is for our pet’s over-all wellbeing.
-In fact, a cat can live 2-5 years longer with proper oral care!
+By the time they are 3 years old, 70% of cats and 80% of dogs, have some form of dental disease.
+Dental care is the health area most overlooked by cat owners as people aren’t aware of how easy, affordable, and important it is for our pet’s overall well-being.
+In fact, a cat can live longer with proper oral care!
 Dental neglect frequently causes gingivitis, which can lead to serious dental issues, including plaque formation and the resulting bacteria spreading to the heart, liver and kidneys.

-A cat who is allowed to roam freely outside may not survive to old age.
-Aside from the most obvious dangers – getting lost or hit by a car – a cat may also fight with other animals and end up with serious wounds that require immediate veterinarian care.
-They are often killed by predators such as coyotes, snakes, raccoons, owls and hawks and frequently develop tapeworms and heartworms from being bitten by fleas and mosquitos.
+Cats who are allowed to roam freely outside may not survive to old age.
+Aside from the most obvious dangers of getting lost or hit by a car, cats can also fight with other animals and end up with serious wounds that require immediate veterinarian care.
+They are often killed by predators such as coyotes, snakes, raccoons, owls and hawks.
+Outdoor cats frequently develop tapeworms and heartworms from being bitten by fleas and mosquitos.
 Cats able to roam outdoors could also be picked up by animal control, mistreated by children or cruelly poisoned by neighbors who dislike cats in their yards.
 Growing up, we always had indoor/outdoor cats and NONE of them made it to old age.
-It’s the heartbreaking truth.
-I’ve learned from my childhood and know my cat Solo will never be allowed to step one paw outside – ever!
+It’s a heartbreaking truth and I learned from my childhood.
+My cats, Solo & Obi-Wan, will never be allowed to step one paw outside – ever!
 Some people think its okay to let their cats explore outside as long as they are outdoors with them.
 This is a mistake because the cat will then lose its fear of the unfamiliar territory and this usually leads to future escape attempts if a door is left open by mistake.
 Try using scare tactics if necessary to get your cat fearful of the outdoors.
 Have a family member hide near the door making a loud and scary noise when your cat in nearby, use a loud horn or shake a jar of pennies, or use a water spray bottle when he comes too close to the door.
 We have coyotes in our area and these are the techniques we use if our cats show any interest in going outside.
 We have 4 kids so there are a lot of play dates at our home, with a lot of kids going in and out and doors being left open.
 At those times, we place our cats in the bathroom so we don’t have to worry about them slipping outside unnoticed.
 This is their “safe room” and is outfitted with everything they need to stay comfortable such as – food, water, cat box, scratching post, toys and cat beds.